rumsan/pdfwala/README.md

-# pdfwala
+# Rumsan PDF Service
-Generic PDF service
+A generic service to create and mail pdf in bulk